waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Clear Bell: Obtained.

 # General Lessons
-- Island Sighting: Multiple exhaustive sweeps of the island center (X=24-30, Y=14-17) failed to trigger Suicune.
-Do not waste more turns here unless a new lead appears.
 - Route 42 Navigation: The island center is accessible via (24, 13) after using CUT.
 To get off, use the same path.
-- Suicune Tracking: The Pokedex AREA map is the most reliable source for Suicune's current route.
+- Suicune Tracking: If the Pokedex AREA map shows a location, Suicune is likely roaming.
+If it shows no location but is known to be on the route, it is a scripted stationary encounter.

 # Task Timestamps
 - Suicune Hunt (Route 42): Started Turn 17642.